Decolonize Your Practice!

 Then how are you defining practice?
 And what exactly am I going to decolonize?

-And when I say decolonize, I refer to the ways in which you will unlearn how your normative white/western socialization and conditioning are affecting the above areas of your practice.
+And when I say decolonize, I refer to the ways in which you will unlearn how your normative white/western socialization, conditioning, and schooling are affecting all the areas of your practice.

 Will I get CEUs for this program?

 No. This program does not offer CEUs because I do not want to subject it to the rules and specifications of a particular board.
-In this program I wanted to have the freedom to have a bold and loud conversation with you about what it takes to decolonize your practice in a wholesome and embodied way.
+In this program I wanted to have the freedom to have a bold and loud conversation with you about what it takes to have a practice that does not adhere to western standards, but that truly represents your social justice values and the good you want to do for you community.
 This is not a Cultural “Competence” or Law and Ethics course.

 What is the refund policy?